-Whether you’re subject to HIPAA, the SEC, or FINRA, there’s a good chance you work within an industry that has strict regulations in terms of sales, advertising, marketing, and social media content.
+Whether you’re subject to HIPAA, the SEC, or FINRA, chances are your industry has strict regulations for social media marketing.

-These regulations will affect the type of social media and influencer marketing brands can create and require a strong compliance program – without it, social media can land organizations in hot water.
+These regulations will impact the type of social media marketing and influencer marketing your brand can create.
+You’ll be required to have a robust compliance program.
+Without it, then improper social media use can land organizations in hot water.

 HIPAA and the SEC are no different.
-The SEC imposes strict protocols on social media interactions, monitoring and record keeping.
-Even something as simple as a Facebook “LIKE” button can potentially cross-regulatory lines as it can be seen as an endorsement.
+The SEC imposes strict protocols on social media interactions, monitoring, and record-keeping.
+Even a Facebook “like” can potentially cross regulatory lines because it’s an endorsement.

-When Elon Musk took to Twitter on August 7, 2018, and announce he was considering taking Tesla private, he violated SEC regulations and the company received $20M USD fine.
+As an example, Elon Musk took to Twitter on August 7, 2018, and announce he was considering taking Tesla private.
+His actions on social media violated SEC regulations, and the company received a USD 20M fine.

 - Over 85% of those in FINRA regulated industries are on social media

 - 91% of B2B buyers are active on social media.